French presidential rivals spar over markets

-PARIS Socialist presidential frontrunner Francois Hollande accused Nicolas Sarkozy on Thursday of encouraging market speculation for electoral gain, after the president said victory for Hollande could spur a crisis of confidence in France.
+PARIS Socialist presidential frontrunner Francois Hollande accused Nicolas Sarkozy on Thursday of encouraging market speculation for political ends after the president said victory for Hollande could spur a crisis of confidence in France.

-The exchange came as another opinion poll by the LH2 agency showed Hollande winning the coming duel with Sarkozy.

 With tensions between the two rivals mounting 10 days before the first presidential election round on April 22, Sarkozy has warned that markets could take flight from French securities if Hollande wins power in a May 6 runoff.